-Established in 1997, the Iowa City Police Citizens Review Board consists of five members appointed by the City Council.
-The PCRB has its own legal counsel.
+The Iowa City Citizens Police Review Board, formerly known as the Police Citizens Review Board, consists of five members appointed by the City Council.
+The board has its own legal counsel.

 The Complaint Review Process

-- Copies of the Chief’s report are sent to the PCRB and to the complainant, the police officers, and the City Manager.
+- Copies of the Chief’s report are sent to the board and to the complainant, the police officers, and the City Manager.

-- The PCRB reviews the Chief's report and may conduct additional investigation or request that the Chief do so.
-Within 45 days of receipt of the Chief’s report, the Board issues a written report that contains detailed findings of fact and a conclusion that explains why and the extent to which the complaint should be "sustained" or "not sustained."
+- The board reviews the Chief's report and may conduct additional investigation or request that the Chief do so.
+Within 90 days of receipt of the Chief’s report, the board issues a written report that contains detailed findings of fact and a conclusion that explains why and the extent to which the complaint should be "sustained" or "not sustained."
 The City Council may grant extensions, upon written request.

-- Copies of the PCRB's report on the Chief's investigation are sent to the complainant, the police officers, the City Manager, and the City Council.
+- Copies of the board's report on the Chief's investigation are sent to the complainant, the police officers, the City Manager, and the City Council.